chrnolte/places-conus/docs/methods/estimation/samples/geographies.rst

 Regions refer to :ref:`core-based regions <Core-based regions>`, an experimental spatial unit created at the PLACES lab.

-Regions are "grown" from high-value cores (cities, resorts) and meet at lower-value boundaries  (:ref:`data & methods <Core-based regions>`).
+Regions are "grown" from high-value cores (cities, resorts) and meet at lower-value boundaries (see :ref:`data & methods <Core-based regions>`).

 We prefer regions to counties or states for the purpose of fitting, comparing, and interpreting land value models.
 Official administrative units (counties, states) vary dramatically in their size and internal heterogeneity.
 Regions have similar sizes and comparable spatial compositions (cores and periphery).